Understanding plasticity in neural networks: Background

 \subsection{Defining plasticity}

-The study of plasticity has concerned neuroscience for several decades \citep{mermillod2013stability, abbott2000synaptic}, but has only recently emerged as a topic of interest in deep learning \citep{berariu2021study, ash2020warm, delfosse2021adaptive}.
-Classical notions of complexity from the computational learning theory literature \citep{vapnik1968uniform, bartlett2002rademacher} evaluate whether a hypothesis class contains functions that capture arbitrary patterns, but are agnostic to the ability of a particular search algorithm, such as gradient descent, to find them.
+Plasticity, broadly construed, refers to a neural network's ability to learn new things.
+The study of plasticity has concerned neuroscience for several decades \citep{mermillod2013stability, abbott2000synaptic}, but has only recently emerged as a topic of interest in deep learning \citep{berariu2021study, ash2020warm, delfosse2021adaptive, sodhani2020toward}.
+Classical notions of complexity from the computational learning theory literature \citep{vapnik1968uniform, bartlett2002rademacher} evaluate whether a hypothesis class contains functions that capture arbitrary patterns, but are agnostic to the ability of a particular search algorithm, such as gradient descent, to find them, making them unsuitable proxies for plasticity.
 A billion-parameter neural network architecture might have the \textit{capacity} to represent a rich class of functions, but if all of its activation units are saturated then it cannot be trained by gradient descent to realize this capacity.

-Plasticity, broadly construed, refers to a network's ability to learn new things.
-Learning can be quantified as either the reduction in the model's training loss after optimization, or as the performance of the model on held-out test points.
 Studies of plasticity in both supervised and reinforcement learning have observed reduced generalization performance as a result of overfitting to limited data early in training \citep{ash2020warm, berariu2021study, igl2021transient}.
-However, reinforcement learning tasks often lack a natural notion of a test set as the data gathered by the agent is not generally independent and identically distributed, and many works have identified impaired ability to even reduce the learning objective on the training distribution \citep{dohare2021continual, lyle2021understanding, nikishin2022primacy}.
+Many works have further identified an impaired ability to even reduce the learning objective on the training distribution \citep{dohare2021continual, lyle2021understanding, nikishin2022primacy}.
 This work will leverage the formulation of \citet{lyle2021understanding}, who define plasticity as the ability of a network to update its predictions in response to a wide array of possible learning signals on the input distribution it has been trained on.
 This formulation is applicable to learning problems which do not admit a straightforward train-test split, as is the case in many deep RL environments.

 Concretely, we consider an optimization algorithm ${\opt : (\theta, \ell) \mapsto \theta^*}$ which takes initial parameters $\theta \in \Theta$ and some objective function $\ell: \Theta \rightarrow \mathbb{R}$, and outputs a new set of parameters $\theta^*$.
 The parameters $\theta^*$ need not be an optimum: $\mathcal{O}$ could, for example, run gradient descent for five steps.
 In order to measure the flexibility with which a network can update its predictions under this optimization algorithm, we consider a distribution over a set of loss functions $\mathcal{L}$ each defined by some learning objective.
 For example, consider a distribution over regression losses